Aiming for 750 - 800 in SAT Verbal? Our next AIMING FOR 800 course is coming up!

 “Thank you so much.
 I had no idea what to do for my Common App or supplements and kept writing drafts that I wasn’t happy with.
 You helped me understand what admissions officers look for when they read students’ personal statements and how I had a unique story to tell.
 I’m positive my essays helped me get into Brown, and I feel much more confident in my writing ability now than I did before.
 Thank you!”

-No, this course is exclusively SAT Math content and strategies.
+No, this course is exclusively devoted to content, strategies, and shortcuts for SAT Math.

 Our course instructor is a renowned expert in the field of test preparation and has sterling academic credentials.
 But much more importantly, the instructor who will be leading your student is patient, funny, nurturing and 100% dedicated to his students.
 Since 2006, he has coached thousands of students to reach their highest potential on the SAT.